gridge/bm-census-moop-correlation/README.md

 ## Analyze data
 To analyze toy data it is convenient to use the `analyzeToyData` executable.
-The macro `macros/drawToyResults.C` can be helpful to plot the response for various input asymmetries and determine the sensitivity.
+The macro `macros/drawToyResults.C` can be helpful to plot the response for various input asymmetries and determine the sensitivity as well as the expected statistical uncertainty of a given estimation.

-To analyze real data, it first has to be transformed into a ROOT readable file, using Then data can be analyzed using
+To analyze real data, it first has to be transformed into a ROOT readable file, using `parseCensusCSV.R`.
+Then data can be analyzed using the `analyzeCensusData` executable.